Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [x] Only show players that joined the game on the score card
 - [x] Fixed width for HP bars
 - [x] Show HP bars only when HP is not full
-- [ ] Print survival time prominently on the game over splash (Well Done!
-You survived for N minutes and N seconds!)
+- [x] Print survival time prominently on the game over splash
-- [ ] Show the score card prominently on the game over splash as well
+- [x] Show the score card prominently on the game over splash as well
 - [ ] Add sprinting to the tutorial
 - [ ] Add short explainers to each mode to the title screen
-- [ ] Add leave game option by using "select / -", show in informative message when joining
-- [ ] Add a confirmation message 'Player N' has joined / left the game
 - [ ] give endless mode the center stage